Powerful Benefits Of Intermittent Fasting and How To Get Started

 A different take on intermittent fasting has you eating about 500 calories of food for 2 days a week.
 This is called the 5:2 plan or The Fast Diet.
 This one was developed by a British journalist and doctor, Michael Mosley.

 Simply select 2 days of the week that you will eat only about 500 calories.
 The rest of the week eat like you normally would.

-You can stick to water, black coffee, and tea when you aren’t eating.
+Stick to water, black coffee, and tea when you are fasting.

 Eat Stop Eat

 This method developed by Brad Pion is simple.
 All you have to do is fast for roughly 24 hours long (split between 2 days) for once or twice a week (but never consecutive days).

 During your fast, you can drink calorie-free beverages like the above methods.